»» Gallusstrasse 22

-Today I like to explain you one of my favorite oriels!
+Today I like to explain you my favorite oriel!
 It’s the «Greiferker» on the Gallusstrasse 22.
 It was built in 1675 by Jacob Christoph Stauder (1641 – 1709).
 The then owner, his name was Caspar Mennhard (1621–1684) was a very rich man!
 It is a richly carved oriel window made of oak and linden wood.

 On the left side in the front you see Elija sitting by the brook Kerit.
 (1 Kön 17,1-6 EU).
 Two raves bring him bread and meat.

-On the right side in the front you see the instruction of Jonas (Jona 4,5-6 EU).
-Jonas sits under the foliage.
+On the right side in the front you see the instruction of Jonah (Jona 4,5-6 EU).
+Jonah sits under the foliage.